ambaradan/docsmarker/docs/rocksmarker/install.md

 -rw-r--r--.
 1 root root  1026 27 dic  2007 lualib.h
 ```

-With this last step, the installation environment is complete.
-You have met all the necessary installation requirements, and can move on to installing the editor.
+With this last step, the installation environment is complete, all the necessary requirements are met, and you can move on to installing the editor.

 ## Download the configuration

-Although still under development, you can use the configuration daily to write and edit documentation written in Markdown.
-You can install it safely as the default configuration in the `.config/nvim` path.
+The configuration, although still under development, can be used daily to write and edit documentation written in Markdown, so it can be installed as the default configuration in the `.config/nvim` path.
-If you already have a Neovim configuration on your system for other purposes, there is the option of using *Rocksmarker* as a secondary editor.
-In this instance it allows you to use your currently installed configuration for your existing projects, and the Rocksmarker configuration for markdown.
+For users who already have a Neovim configuration on their system, there is the option of using *Rocksmarker* as a secondary editor, thus allowing them to continue using their existing configuration to develop their projects.
-This method makes it possible to try *Rocksmarker* independently, to see whether it can be a useful tool for your daily work.
+This method also allows you to try *Rocksmarker*, completely independently, to evaluate whether it can be a useful tool for your daily work.

 ### Main editor